How To Identify Fox Problems

 Red fox and gray fox are the most common species.
 The red fox is dog-like in appearance, with an elongated pointed muzzle and large pointed ears that are usually erect and forward.
 Typically, red foxes are colored with a light orange-red coat, black legs, lighter-colored underfur and a white-tipped bushy tail.
-The Gray foxes color pattern is generally salt-and-pepper gray with buffy underfur.
+The Gray foxes color pattern is generally salt-and-pepper gray.
 The sides of the neck, back of the ears, legs, and feet are rusty yellow.
 The tail is long and bushy with a black tip.

 To learn more about Critter Control's animal control and animal removal services, visit Our Services.

 For more information on Critter Control franchises, visit Franchise Opportunities.